dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 3.6.6 includes a bugfix that prevented installation on old versions of MySQL databases (circa 5.5).
+Version 3.6.7 includes an important bugfix introduced in 3.6.5 that affected balance calculations.

 == Donating ==